pzn/blog/_posts/2017-03-12-battle-of-marignano.md

 > In these countries, the year continued as normal until Thursday, October 4.
 However, the next day became Friday, October 15 (like a common year starting on Friday) [...]

 In other words, Friday, October 5th of 1582 never existed.
-As much as the date suntil October 15th of 1582.
+As much as the dates until October 15th of 1582.

 Well, not exactly.
 These dates existed, but not in the countries who  first adopted the Gregorian calendar.